Tayama's Personal Top 3 of Shinjuku’s ramen

 Nagi-chan Ramen

-The back fat sweetness comes through slightly more prominently here compared to Shin-chan — a subtle but real difference.
-Whether you prefer one or the other is a matter of taste, but both are worth trying on separate visits.
+Run directly by the Nagi group (of niboshi-ramen fame), the back fat sweetness comes through slightly more prominently here compared to Shin-chan — a subtle but real difference.
+The slightly milder, less salty soup wins over people who find other chan-kei bowls too sharp.
+Whether you prefer one or the other is a matter of taste; both are worth trying on separate visits.

-When someone asks me for a bowl of ramen they can only get in Tokyo, this is where I send them.
-Once you’ve tried it, you’ll understand why chan-kei has its own association with 24 member shops across the city.
+When someone asks me for a bowl of ramen they can only get in Tokyo, this is where I send them — and the 24-hour clock means I can.
+Once you’ve tried it, you’ll understand why chan-kei has its own association with two dozen member shops across the city.

 Kuma-chan Ramen (Kotakibashi)

 The most local-feeling of the three Shinjuku shops.
-Located on Kotakibashi-dori — a street most tourists never walk — it draws a high proportion of regulars and locals.
+Located on Kotakibashi-dori — a street most tourists never walk — it draws a high proportion of regulars and locals, and being a roomier shop means you rarely have to queue.
+A film of lard floats over the soup and the noodles hide under big, broad slices of chashu.
 Of the three, this one carries the strongest atmosphere of everyday neighbourhood eating.

 For Spice Lovers — Mouko Tanmen Nakamoto